sohansputhran/Analysing-Police-Activities/README.md

-# Analysing-Police-Activities
+# Analysing Police Activities
 Analysing the police activities by using the datasets from the Stanford Open Policing Project (https://openpolicing.stanford.edu) which contains the data of all the traffic stops made by the law enforcement agencies in United States of America.
 In this project, I have considered the dataset of the illinois state for analysing.
+And I have used the dataset from National Climatic Data Center (https://www.ncdc.noaa.gov) to get the weather data to see if it has any impact on the traffice stops.